Austria

 - Valid passport

-- 3 months of bank statements or employment contract
+- Last 3 months of bank statements OR Austrian employment contract OR remote-work contract with proof of income

 Schools